ljacquin/wiser/README.md

 ## Main Functions

-    ▸ estimate_wiser_phenotype: computes WISER-estimated phenotypes.
+    ▸ estimate_wiser_breeding_value: computes WISER-estimated breeding values.
     ▸ optimize_whitening_and_regularization: finds the optimal combination of whitening method and regularization parameter through cross-validation minimizing MSE.

 ## Examples of phenotypic estimation using WISER

-Below are straightforward examples demonstrating the use of the ```estimate_wiser_phenotype``` function to compute WISER-estimated phenotypes, across the following four species: apple, pine, maize and rice.
+Below are straightforward examples demonstrating the use of the ```estimate_wiser_breeding_value``` function to compute WISER-estimated breeding values, across the following four species: apple, pine, maize and rice.
 The datasets used are small subsets derived from the original datasets featured in Jacquin $\textit{et al.}$ (2025).
 These subsets are provided for illustrative purposes within the WISER package and are not intended to serve as reference populations for genomic prediction or GWAS.
 They include genomic data and raw phenotypic measurements for 30 randomly selected genotypes associated with an experimental design specific to each one of the four species.

 ### Phenotypic estimation for apple data (Jung et al., 2022)